Walter-Gaitan/corecode-io/README.md

 This is a repository for the projects done from the bootcamp given by Corecode-io, Each week I am integrating new content from the tasks and test given.

-[here](https://www.core-code.io/) You can take a look at their website and opportunities!
+[Here](https://www.core-code.io/) you can take a look at their website and opportunities!

 ## Index
 1. [Week 1](src/week1)